ReInHerit/digital-hub/content/toolapps/2023-03-06-multimedia-chatbot.md

 This second system allows to create longer answers compared to the first approach, thus creating a more natural interaction.
 To cope with the fact that **GPT-based system** tend to create texts that sound plausible only from a linguistic point of view, but that are not based on actual knowledge, the system has been designed using prompt-engineering techniques that force the neural network to adhere to the contextual and content-based information provided by the JSON files that contain actual details and information related to the artwork.

-Examples of the interface of the multimedia chatbot for mobile devices are shown in the following are shown examples of the web application designed for PC browsers.
+Examples of the interface of the multimedia chatbot are shown in the following Images.
 The content used by the chatbot is  provided by curators using a specific ADMIN interface.

 ![VIOLA multimedia chatbot: Gallery and  Answering questions related to the context of an artwork](https://ucarecdn.com/e2b58a76-85c9-4892-8c51-ec1e044b2bad/ "VIOLA multimedia chatbot: Gallery and  Answering questions related to the context of an artwork")